igvteam/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 ## Sample Mapping

-A Sample Mapping section begins with the line #sampleMapping and maps track identifers to sample identifiers.
+A Sample Mapping section begins with the line #sampleMapping and maps track identifiers to sample identifiers.
 It is useful in cases where these identifiers might differ.
 For example, one might map the track identifier  "foo.bam" to sample identifier  "foo\_sample".
 The format is 2 column tab delimited, the first column is the track identifier, second the sample identifier.

 ## Attribute Colors